opus1269/photo-screen-saver/docs/faq.md

   This is an error on the Server that provides the photos.
   This is a temporary issue - please try again later.

-### Windows 10 Creators

-* **The screensaver is "freezing".
-Why is that?**

-  There have been numerous issues with non-Microsoft browsers freezing and crashing after the update.
-There could be many reasons for this, a good place to start is [here](https://appuals.com/windows-10-creators-update-crashes-and-freezes/)

-  What solved the problem for me, is to **Reset your computer’s Winsock catalog** To do this:

-  1. Right click on the Windows start icon and select **Command Prompt (Admin)** or **Powershell (Admin)**
-  2. At the prompt, enter the command **netsh winsock reset**
-  3. Restart your computer.

 ### Chromebook